rickellis/Arch-Linux-Install-Guide/README.md

     /dev/sda2

-You can now get the UUID that corrisponds to the root node you just looked up using:
+You can now get the UUID that corresponds to the root node you just looked up using:

     blkid /dev/sda2